sseering/book/en/installation.md

 ### Debian/Ubuntu

-You will need to install the "libssl-dev" package:
+You will need to install the "pkg-config" and "libssl-dev" package:

 ```
-apt install libssl-dev
+apt install pkg-config libssl-dev
 ```

 Linux users who wish to use the `rawkey` or `clipboard` optional features will need to install the "libx11-dev" and "libxcb-composite0-dev" packages: